PythonCharmers/python-future/docs/imports.rst

 docs for these modules.
 Please note that this internal API is evolving and may not be stable between different versions of ``future``.

+For more information on what the backported types provide, see :ref:`what-else`.

 .. < Section about past.translation is included here >